Opentrons/opentrons/README.md

 ### OT-App

-Our app is build with [Electron](https://github.com/electron/electron) using modern front-end stack.
+Our app is built with [Electron](https://github.com/electron/electron).
 The structure and configuration of bundling, testing and packaging are based on [this great repo](https://github.com/chentsulin/electron-react-boilerplate).

 You can read great coverage of some tools that are used in our stack [here](https://github.com/grab/front-end-guide).
 Note, our front-end framework of choice is [Vue.js](https://vuejs.org/) which dictates our choice of test tools: [Karma](https://github.com/karma-runner/karma), [Mocha](https://github.com/mochajs/mocha), [Chai](https://github.com/chaijs/chai) and [Istanbul](https://github.com/gotwarlost/istanbul)